 While many fans looked at Rodriguez's impressive statistics and felt they had to be attained with the help of performance-enhancing drugs, it took two SI reporters to prove it.
-Selena Roberts and David Epstein's February 2009 cover story revealed that A-Rod had tested positive for two anabolic steroids, testosterone and Primobolan, during his 2003 season while playing for Texas.
-In an interview with ESPN days later, the third-baseman admitted the report was true and he used banned substances from 2001 to 2003, a charge he flatly denied to Katie Couric in an interview two years later.
+Selena Roberts's and David Epstein's February 2009 cover story revealed that A-Rod had tested positive for two anabolic steroids -- testosterone and Primobolan -- during his 2003 season while playing for Texas.
+In an interview with ESPN days later, the third baseman admitted the report was true and he used banned substances from 2001 to 2003, a charge he flatly denied to Katie Couric in an interview two years later.
 He was not punished by Commissioner Bud Selig because the test was supposed to be anonymous and there was no mechanism in place at the time for disciplinary action.

-In one of the more embarrassing revelations about Rodriguez, a former A-Rod fling told US Weekly that he had two painted portraits of himself as a centaur hanging above his bed.
+In one of the more embarrassing revelations about Rodriguez, a former A-Rod fling told US Weekly in 2009 that the player had two painted portraits of himself as a centaur hanging above his bed.
 "He was so vain," the ex told the magazine.
 "He had not one, but two painted portraits of himself as a centaur.
 You know, the half man, half horse figure?
 It was ridiculous."

 In Love With His Mirrror